til117/obstacles/README.md

 The program constructs obstacles in an empty grid, in order for a path planning algorithm to choose a collision-free path from a starting point to the ending point of that grid.

-It is a small project for a programming course at KTH´, and is implemented in MATLAB.
+It is a small project for a programming course at KTH, and is implemented in C++.

 # Description